-As discussed previously, cancer treatment in Japan is older and less effective than the treatment available elsewhere.
+As discussed previously, cancer treatment in Japan is often older and less effective than the treatment available elsewhere.
 Because treatment is better in other countries, it is crucial that you find critical illness insurance payable in currencies other than JPY.
 If you live in Japan upon diagnosis, you may want to seek treatment in the United States.
 If you wish to receive treatment in the United States, it would be beneficial to have your critical illness insurance paid in dollars.

 Not all Japanese insurance companies offer critical illness insurance payable in currencies other than JPY.
 Language barriers can make it challenging to find a Japanese insurance company that offers a policy payable in alternative currencies.